TalSk/talsk.github.io/_posts/2023-09-03-Broken-Android-Pi-Hole-Story.markdown

 Feeling bad about the whole ordeal, I threw the thing into my electronics drawer and forgot about it.

-# Part 2 - In which an idea is born
+# Part 2 - In Which an Idea Is Born

 Fast forward to 2020, I came across an article about deploying a tool called Pi-Hole on a Raspberry Pi to block ads at home.
 (Shoutout to Ran Bar-Zik for [this post](https://internet-israel.com/%d7%9e%d7%93%d7%a8%d7%99%d7%9b%d7%99%d7%9d/raspberrypi/%d7%94%d7%aa%d7%a7%d7%a0%d7%94-%d7%95%d7%a9%d7%99%d7%9e%d7%95%d7%a9-%d7%91-pi-hole-%d7%9b%d7%a9%d7%a8%d7%aa-dns/)).